RMI-NITT/RMI_website_2021/README.md

 * Modified the CSS for Misalignment bugs throughout the webpages.
 * Created separate youtube playlist for each project and linked to the website.
   (hereafter ensure that all your project videos are in their respective playlists)

-### Next Update

-* Dark mode version to be released in next update.
-* Update the events with previous three years' data.
-* Trailer for the RMI YouTube channel linked to the website.
-* Change the project tiles layout in the index page.
-(Nobody cares to scroll through in the present scenario)